 Worksheet: Map your Salesforce mobile strategy

-To spur a mobile-first mindset, we’ve created a short worksheet to help developers and administrators alike put user experience first when building and customizing Salesforce mobile apps.
+To spur a mobile-first mindset, we’ve created a Salesforce Mobile Strategy Worksheet to help developers and administrators alike put user experience first when building and customizing Salesforce mobile apps.
 The worksheet will guide you through key steps in understanding your users and thinking through the many options available to you for enhancing their mobile experience.